geoserver/geoserver/doc/en/user/source/community/remote-wps/install_python.rst

 	publish_default_style = polygon
 	publish_target_workspace = it.geosolutions
 	publish_layer_name = contour

 	# .
 Enable this option in order to perform a backup of this output
 	# . before sending it to GeoServer.
 	# .
 WARNING: This option works only along with 'wps_execution_shared_dir'
 	# .          option on 'remote.config', and takes precedence on 'upload_data'
 	# backup_on_wps_execution_shared_dir = true

 	# .
 Enable this option if you want the output to be uploaded on remote host.
 	# .
 Notice that you must also configure uploader parameters on 'remote.config'
 	# upload_data = true

+	# .
+Optionally it is possible to specify a root folder if the uploader class supports it.
+	# upload_data_root = /remote-wps/default

 	[Output2]
 	name = result2
 	type = application/x-netcdf